Your Privacy at Technology from Sage

 We are committed to securing your data:

-- Our primary data processing and storage is with ISO27001/SOC2 certified data centres situated within the European Union (EU) or Canada (for Talis Canadian customers only).
+- Our primary data processing and storage is with ISO27001/SOC2 certified data centres situated within the European Union (EU).

 - In some cases, we may utilise trusted third-party service providers who operate data centres outside the EU for certain auxiliary data or specific processing tasks (e.g. for analytics or global support).
 In such instances, we implement appropriate safeguards, such as Standard Contractual Clauses, to ensure your data remains protected to EU standards.